twinleaf/twinleaf-rust/README.md

 		cargo build --release

-The tool can be run as follows:
+The resulting tools can be found in the target directory:

 		cd target/release
 		./tio-tool